mzazon/awesome-cloud-projects/aws/acid-compliant-distributed-databases/acid-compliant-distributed-databases.md

    echo "✅ QLDB ledger created and active"
    ```

    The QLDB ledger is now operational with deletion protection enabled to prevent accidental data loss.
 This provides the foundation for building ACID-compliant applications with built-in cryptographic verification capabilities.
-The ledger automatically handles transaction serialization and maintains complete audit trails for all data modifications.
+The ledger automatically handles transaction serialization and maintains complete audit trails for all data modifications using AWS-owned encryption keys by default.

 3. **Create Database Tables and Indexes**:

-   QLDB uses PartiQL, a SQL-compatible query language that supports both relational and document data models.
+   QLDB uses PartiQL, a SQL-compatible query language that supports both relational and document data models as detailed in the [PartiQL documentation](https://docs.aws.amazon.com/qldb/latest/developerguide/ql-reference.html).
 Creating appropriate tables and indexes is crucial for query performance and data organization.
 Unlike traditional databases, QLDB automatically maintains historical versions of all data, enabling temporal queries and complete audit trails without additional configuration.

    ```bash
    # Create PartiQL script for table creation